Tim Draper: Split California Proposal

 In early 2014, Draper filed a petition which was accepted by California's Secretary of State Debra Bowen to begin collecting signatures to divide California into six smaller states, arguing that California is "increasingly ungovernable" as one state.
-However, on September 12, 2014, it was announced the plan fell short of the required amount of valid signatures to land it on the 2016 ballot.
+However, on September 12, 2014, it was announced the plan fell short of the required number of valid signatures to land it on the 2016 ballot.

 In April 2018 Draper announced collection of "about 600,000" signatures for a new petition to divide California, this time into three new states.
 In June 2018, the petition collected a sufficient number of signatures to qualify as an initiative in the 2018 general election.

 On July 18, 2018, the day before ballots were sent to print, the California Supreme Court blocked the measure from appearing on the November 2018 ballot.

+2024 Presidential Election Endorsements

+Draper stated that he met with—and donated to—both presidential candidates Donald Trump and Kamala Harris in "roughly equal amounts."
+He also stated that he is "endorsing both candidates."

 Educational program

 In 2013, Draper launched Draper University of Heroes, an educational program that offers a crash course in entrepreneurship.
 The university's residential program is based in San Mateo, California, and the curricula are designed by Draper.